Research

 More details on my research areas

-(2) How to improve the measurement of social networks?
+(1) How to improve the measurement of social networks?

-(3) How do social networks affect attitudes, ethnic identities and vice versa?
+(2) How do social networks affect attitudes, ethnic identities and vice versa?

 Research based on Allport's contact theory has well establish that having more friends from other racial groups lead to less prejudice.
 This research has largely overlooked that friendships are not independent from each other but are part of social networks.
 Who your friends are affects your attitudes, but also how you identify yourself.
 Moreover, your attitudes and your self-identification affects your choices whom to befriend.
 I study the link between the structure of social networks and people's attitudes and identities.

-My collaborators outside of ERCOMER are
+A selection of my collaborators outside of ERCOMER are

 • Jon Krosnick (Stanford University)